History of Jute

 The British also found out means to soften the hard and brittle nature of jute fiber by adding oil and water.
 This made the fiber more pliable and easily separable, and resulted in the production of a usable thread.

 Several historical events were responsible for the growth of the jute industry.
 In 1838, the Dutch government specified bags made of jute instead of flax for carrying coffee from the East Indies.
-At that time flax was imported from Russia.
 However, the Crimean War of 1854-56 led to the stoppage of supply of flax from Russia and forced Dundee, the famous jute-manufacturing centre of UK, to look for substitutes.
-In Dundee, the flax mills were converted into jute mills.

 Attracted by the easy availability of power, George Auckland, an Englishman established the first jute mill.
 But he could not make reasonable profits and left the business.
 In 1859, the Bornee Company founded the second mill with spinning and weaving facilities.
 Unlike the Aucland mill, it started prospering after its establishment.
 Within five years it doubled its plant size.